utexas-public-history/tower/_posts/2016-05-01-10-garza-newspapers.md

   </p>
 </div>

 The tragic event affected people with ties to UT around the world.
-Pete Coneway expressed his condolences and said “that the world understands this terrible crime as the act of an insane person.”[^5]  Nancy Kowert, John De La Garza, Jr., and David Gray each said the Tower should remain open despite its tarnished image.
-Gray wrote “the Observation Deck of the Tower should remain open – not for the curious nor the morbid, but so that people might see the bullet scars and blood stains and not forget that Whitman was indicative of something wrong in our society.”[^6] H. Gray Merriam’s submission, “Who’s Fault?,” [sic] echoed the same sentiments.
-Merriam did not view the “terror from the Tower” as the act of one individual, and listed questions, wondering who to blame.
+Pete Coneway expressed his condolences and said “that the world understands this terrible crime as the act of an insane person.”[^5]  Nancy Kowert, John De La Garza, Jr., and David Gray each said the tower should remain open despite its tarnished image.
+Gray wrote “the Observation Deck of the tower should remain open – not for the curious nor the morbid, but so that people might see the bullet scars and blood stains and not forget that Whitman was indicative of something wrong in our society.”[^6] H. Gray Merriam’s submission, “Who’s Fault?,” [sic] echoed the same sentiments.
+Merriam did not view the “terror from the tower” as the act of one individual, and listed questions, wondering who to blame.
 The students generally did not feel the need to blame, but chose to move on, look to the future, and learn from a horrible event.

 ## The “Theory of Disaster” and the Psychiatrists